-The birthday observance will previous wives and is currently be held at the home of his married to the former Birdie business, Mr. Southwick opened Terrace; Ralph Southwick of of Othello, Wash. and Dale a saw mill on the Cache Valley Bountiful; Lee Southwick of Salt Southwick of Dietrich, Idaho.
+The birthday observance will previous wives and is currently be held at the home of his married to the former Birdie

+Descendants of his wives A native of Ogden who has Jennie Mae Thayne and Sarah business, Mr. Southwick opened Terrace; Balph Southwick of of Othello, Wash. and D a saw mill on the Cache Valley Bountiful; Lee Southwick of Salt Southwick of Dietrich, Idaho.